A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Results

 \subsection{Weak Scaling}

-Finally, we show that the IP VEF system with $p=2$ can be solved efficiently in parallel on larger problems.
-The parallel partitioning is such that there are $\sim\!9000$ VEF scalar flux unknowns per processor.
-The results were generated on 32 nodes of the \texttt{rztopaz} machine at LLNL which has two 18-core Intel Xeon E5-2695 CPUs per node.
+Here, we present a weak scaling study of the IP VEF method with $p=2$ for both the inner iteration in isolation and the full fixed-point solve. \resp{Uniform refinements are used in combination with increasing the parallel partitioning by a factor of four so that the degrees of freedom per processor remains constant.} The following results were generated on 29 nodes of the \texttt{rztopaz} machine at LLNL which has two 18-core Intel Xeon E5-2695 CPUs and 128GB of memory per node. \resp[orange]{Timing data is presented as the minimum time measured across three repeated runs.}